Clearwater Florida Scooter Accident Injury Lawsuits

 Even when riders cheat death in a scooter accident, many suffer serious injuries.
 Local 10 reports Broward Health Medical Center in Fort Lauderdale sees 5-10 scooter-related injuries per week in its emergency department, many of them life-threatening or severe, including broken bones and head trauma.

-Similarly, in a study of 249 patients admitted to emergency departments with scoot-related injuries over a one year period, UCLA researchers recently found that broken bones and traumatic brain injury accounted for a significant portion of the injuries, and that the vast majority of injured riders were not wearing a helmet.
-Finally, so prevalent have scooter-related injuries become in Austin, Texas (another city that has embraced e-scooters) that the city recently asked the country’s top public health watchdog, the Centers for Disease Contol and Prevention (CDC) to conduct a study of them.
+Similarly, in a study of 249 patients admitted to emergency departments with scoot-related injuries over a one-year period, UCLA researchers recently found that broken bones and traumatic brain injury accounted for a significant portion of the injuries and that the vast majority of injured riders were not wearing a helmet.
+Finally, so prevalent have scooter-related injuries become in Austin, Texas (another city that has embraced e-scooters) that the city recently asked the country’s top public health watchdog, the Centers for Disease Control and Prevention (CDC) to conduct a study of them.

 Scooter Safety and Accident Tips

-In light of the steady, upward trend in scooter accidents and injuries, the team at Dolman Law Group Accident Injury Lawyers urges our fellow Floridians to follow these critically-important safety tips when riding any form of motor scooter:
+In light of the steady, upward trend in scooter accidents and injuries, the team at Sibley Dolman Gipe Accident Injury Lawyers, PA Accident Injury Lawyers urges our fellow Floridians to follow these critically-important safety tips when riding any form of motor scooter:

 - Wear a helmet.
 This is the single most important takeaway from medical professionals thus far.
 Motor scooters can travel up to 30 miles per hour.
 That’s faster than any human can run.
 So, the next time you get on a motor scooter, think what it would like to sprint as fast as you can into a brick wall.
 That is at least the force with which you’d land on the sidewalk in a crash.
 So, wear a helmet.